Robjects-Community/whatismyadapter/README.md

 3) cd into folder
 4) `docker-compose up -d` or `docker compose up -d`
 5) Wait for the containers to be fully up and running
+6) Then run setup_dev_env.sh
+7) Run the aliases script and feel free to use the scripts going forward! :)

 ```bash
 # Clone the repository